ccavbus/web-dl/README.md

 Aria2: Best performent, almost fastest with popular torrent.
 But it only announce to one tracker, so it maybe can not find seeder with unpopular torrent.

-qBittorrent: Good performent, mostly slower than aria2 with popular torrent.
+qBittorrent: Good performent, mostly slower than aria2 but faster than transmission with popular torrent.
 It can announce to all trackers, so it can download unpopular torrent most of the time.

-Transmission: Good performent, mostly slower than aria2 with popular torrent.
+Transmission: Good performent, but mostly slower than aria2 with popular torrent.
 It can announce to tracker but always failed.